vtex/toolbelt/README.md

 - List, install and uninstall available apps in your account.
 - List, create and remove workspaces.
 - Promote a workspace to `master`, making it public in your account URL.
-- Develop new apps in watch mode, using automatic synchronization.
+- Develop new apps in link mode, using automatic synchronization.
 - Publish apps to the VTEX App Store.

 # Getting started